-The most black women and other women of color can ever hope for in terms of seeing our race represented in film is to see films and TV shows starring men of color alongside a white woman because “person of color” means man and “woman” means white.
+The most black women and other women of color can ever hope for in terms of seeing our race represented in film is to see films and TV shows starring men of color alongside a white woman because in Hollywood, “person of color” means man and “woman” means white.
 Fantastic Four, Cloak and Dagger, fucking Bitch ASS Jessica Jones, and so many other properties purposely sideline women of color over and over and over, but we’re always expected to support any and everything that white women are a part of like it might maybe benefit us down the line, but that expectation is never reciprocated.

 Gains made by white women like director Patty Jenkins and Gal Gadot mean nothing for the rest of us, success or flop.

 A RISING TIDE DOES NOT LIFT ALL BOATS.

 *For anyone who may still not understand, White Feminism/White Feminist is not a pejorative directed at white women who identify as feminists.
 I’ll let Wikipedia explain.